sebnitu/BaseWeb/docs/getting-started/expanding.md

 ---
 layout: page
-title: Expand
+title: Expanding
-order: 3
+order: 2
 ---

-You can structure your custom SCSS files in any way you like, but this is the general structure that they take within BaseWeb.
-This is a starter template for a custom component SCSS file.
+Expanding BaseWeb is simple.
+To make a new element or block component, simply create a SCSS file with in the appropriate directory.
+You can structure your custom SCSS files in any way you like, but here is an example to help get you started.
+This will allow you to take full advantage of BaseWeb's features and keep it consistent with every other component:

 ```scss
 // Set file variable